-A few houses further up the passeig we found our destination La Casa Batlló right next to a colorful sort’a funky Renaissance style townhouse with Gothic applications.
-However, Gaudí easily beats any comers in the no-holds-barred modernisme architecture!
+A few houses further up the passeig we found our destination, La Casa Batlló right next to a colorful sort’ a funky Renaissance-style townhouse with Gothic applications.
+However, Gaudí easily beats any comers in the execution of no-holds-barred modernist architecture!

 Notice also a very distinct pattern on the walls and ceilings, as well as in the freeform window glass of the vestibule.
 We’ll talk about that a little later.